Rian501/respinLBMC/README.md

 - Also install the sequelize CLI by following these steps: https://github.com/sequelize/cli
 - In the `sequelize` directory of the project, run the commands `sequelize db:migrate` and `sequelize db:seed:all`

-(I also made it so that you can run npm start from the root instead of in lib)